kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-istio.md

 ---

 This tutorial shows how to expose a workload with Virtual Service and secure it using [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) together with [Request Authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) based on JWT token.
+This tutorial shows how to expose and secure a workload using Istio build in security features.
+You will expose the workload via creating a [Virtual Service](https://istio.io/latest/docs/reference/config/networking/virtual-service/) and securing the access to it via adding JWT token validation verified by Istio security configuration with [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) together with [Request Authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/)
 ## Prerequisites

 To follow this tutorial, use Kyma 2.0 or higher.